Turkish ship carrying Afghan migrants towed to Greek port | DW | 31.10.2021

 The arrival of migrants and refugees on small boats and dinghies is a familiar sight on the Greek island of Kos

-Although the number of arrivals has fallen sharply over the past 5 years, after the Taliban victory in Afghanistan, many EU states fear a fresh surge in migrants and asylum-seekers from the war-ravaged country
+Although the number of arrivals has fallen sharply over the past five years, after the Taliban victory in Afghanistan in August many EU states fear a fresh surge in migrants and asylum-seekers from the war-ravaged country.

 Both Greece and Turkey have accused the other of failing to honor the migration pact.